trussworks/terraform-aws-config/README.md

 ### DynamoDB

-* dynamodb-table-encryption-enabled: Checks if Amazon DynamoDB table is encrypted with AWS Key Management Service (KMS)
+* dynamodb-table-encrypted-kms: Checks if Amazon DynamoDB table is encrypted with AWS Key Management Service (KMS)
+* dynamodb-table-encryption-enabled: Checks if the Amazon DynamoDB tables are encrypted and checks their status.
+The rule is COMPLIANT if the status is enabled or enabling. [*Not supported in all regions*](https://docs.aws.amazon.com/config/latest/developerguide/dynamodb-table-encryption-enabled.html)

 ### EC2